Only a registered voter can apply for a vote by proxy.

-Proxy voting means that if you aren't able to cast your vote in person, you can have someone you trust cast your vote for you.
+Proxy voting means that if you are not able to cast your vote in person, you can have someone you trust cast your vote for you.

-If you wish to have a proxy vote for a specific period of time or indefinitely, you need to give the reason and ask someone, for example: your doctor, nurse or employer, to sign your application.
+If you wish to have a proxy vote for a specific period of time, or permanently, you need to give the reason and ask someone, for example, your doctor, nurse, or employer, to sign your application.

-As a result of new legislation, all proxy vote applicants must supply their signature and date of birth in specific boxes on the application form.
+All proxy vote applicants must supply their signature and date of birth on the application form.

 From May 2023 a proxy must bring a form of photographic ID with them to vote at the polling station.

 Voting by Emergency proxy

 You can ask for an emergency proxy vote in the event of a medical emergency, if you are away for work or if you are self-isolating due to COVID-19.

 Contact the Elections Office to ask for a proxy vote application form.
 This will speed up your application, as the form will already have your name and address printed on it and a barcode to assist the Elections team.

 Apply to vote by proxy on the Electoral Commission website to download a proxy voting form or an emergency proxy voting form and for more details about proxy voting.

 Completed application forms must reach the Elections Office by the deadline for that election.
 When an election is to take place, we will publish the deadline for proxy voting applications along with other election deadlines.